This guide is continuously updated with the most recent developments, so check back often!

 - The Tree of Life Awakens – The park’s iconic Tree of Life undergoes an extraordinary “awakening.”
 Animal spirits come to life throughout the evening by magical fireflies.
 Each scene appears to emanate from within the tree itself and reveals stories of wonder.

-- Kilimanjaro Safaris After Dark – Enjoy Kilimanjaro Safaris in the evening hours, thanks to special lighting that will allow guests to explore the savanna – and its inhabitants – well into the night.
-Kilimanjaro Safaris will present a nighttime version of the safari.
-Amid the magically extended orange glow of the setting sun, two new species will be introduced – African wild hogs and hyenas.
+- Kilimanjaro Safaris After Dark – Enjoy Kilimanjaro Safaris in the evening hours, thanks to special lighting that allows guests to explore the savanna – and its inhabitants – well into the night.
+Kilimanjaro Safaris presents a nighttime version of the safari.
+Amid the magically extended orange glow of the setting sun, two new species have been introduced – African wild hogs and hyenas.

 - Harambe Wildlife Parti – Guests can turn into “party animals” at the Harambe Wildlife Parti and enjoy lively African music, exotic foods and drinks, and explore the local marketplace.

 - Discovery Island Carnivale – On Discovery Island, join the local community in their celebration of their love for nature in this party that features music, dancers, stilt walkers, food and more.